wuudgh/js-fundamentals/src/data-types/README.md

 ```javascript
 const age = 20
 ```
-Alright, let’s dig into our first data type.
-As you might expect, anything that you can usually do with numbers you can do in JavaScript:
+As you might expect, anything that you can usually do with numbers you can do in JavaScript.
+Run these examples in your REPL:

 ```javascript
 10 + 10 //addition